sven-hash/docs/docs/develop-with-nym/wasm-client.md

 ---

 :::caution
-Please note that this example information is, for the moment, out of date.
+Please note that this example information may be out of date.
 :::

 The Nym webassembly client allows any webassembly-capable runtime to build and send Sphinx packets to the Nym network.